 The Kent and Medway Progression Federation is a partnership between Canterbury Christ Church University, the University of Kent, the University for the Creative Arts, the University of Greenwich, Canterbury College, the EKC Group, MidKent College, HEAT, Laser Learning Awards, Switch Youth Services and over 70 schools and colleges in Kent and Medway.

-Collaboratively, we work to raise the aspirations and attainment of young people from challenging backgrounds who might not otherwise consider progression to higher education.
-The vast majority of young people with whom we work are from disadvantaged backgrounds or comprise first generation higher education applicants, meaning they are the first in their immediate family to go to university.
+Together, we work to raise the aspirations and attainment of young people from backgrounds who might not otherwise consider progression to higher education.
+The majority of young people with whom we work are from disadvantaged backgrounds or comprise first generation higher education applicants, meaning they are the first in their immediate family to go to university.

 KMPF was originally established in 2011 when the national Aimhigher programme came to an end.
 It is one of just a handful of remaining partnerships in the country to have continued beyond the cessation of central government funding in 2011, thanks to the support and contributions of its member organisations.
-Its longevity evidences the commitment and passion of colleagues within our local universities, schools and local authorities towards ensuring that every young person who has the potential to benefit from HE – regardless of their family background – has the opportunity to participate and succeed.
+Its longevity evidences the commitment and passion of colleagues within our local universities, schools, colleges, local authorities and other partners towards ensuring that every young person who has the potential to benefit from higher education (HE) – regardless of their family background – has the opportunity to participate and succeed.

 - Our schools nominate a member of staff (known as a Progression Mentor) to identify students who can benefit most from outreach opportunities, and to book suitable activities that the universities have on offer.
-Progression Mentors also support KMPF’s evaluation of the impact of outreach activities by conducting baseline surveys with students.
+Progression Mentors also support KMPF’s evaluation of the impact of outreach activities by conducting /404baseline questionnaires with students.